 When you are planning your project you may not know where to start or whose opinion to ask first.
 Some clients contact builders first, to get their opinion on estimated costs, or guidance with the design or construction.
 However, good builders will always ask you if you have some drawings before they can give you an idea of cost, or comment on the construction.
 Most builders will use a couple of architects regularly and will be able to recommend someone suitable for the scale of project.

 The architect should be your first point of contact.
 They will give you initial advice about the design, the planning and construction processes and if your budget is realistic.

-The name ‘Architect’ is a protected title, however you do not need to be an architect to provide architectural services.
-To become an architect takes 3 degrees, and 7+ years of training, therefore architects bring a higher level of knowledge, expertise and experience than a non-architect.
+The name ‘architect’ is a protected title, however you do not need to be an architect to provide architectural services.
+To become an architect takes three degrees, and seven plus years of training, therefore architects bring a higher level of knowledge, expertise and experience than a non-architect.

-If you have ever watched Grand Designs, Your Home Made Perfect, Old House New home, Ugly House to Lovely House, then you will have witnessed the value that an architect brings to a project.
-The whole point of using an architect is they will provide you with a solution that solves all of your building problems in 1 scheme, which you would not have been able to achieve without their help.
+The whole point of using an architect is they will provide you with a solution that solves all of your building problems in one scheme, which you would not have been able to achieve without their help.

 There is nothing worse than completing a project and wishing you had an extra window or realising a particular design decision doesn’t quite work as well as you had hoped.
 You are spending a significant amount of money and you want to get it right first time.

 If you have a project in mind, contact a member of our team for a free consultation to discuss how to begin your dream project.